 If you wish to have a civil partnership ceremony in The Edwardian Room or any of the approved venues in the Royal Borough of Greenwich visit our Register office charges page.

 You can arrange a civil wedding at the Royal Borough of Greenwich register office or at an approved venue of your choice.
 You need to give notice of your intention to marry for all civil marriage and civil partnership ceremonies.

 A register office ceremony at the Royal Borough of Greenwich costs £46.
-This includes the marriage certificate which costs £11 per copy.
+This excludes the marriage certificate which costs £11 per copy.

 You can get married in either the register office or in the Edwardian room - both are in the town hall in Woolwich.